Furniture

 Tom Pearce

-Following his graduation from Loughborough University with a First Class Honours degree in Industrial Design and Technology, Tom co-founded Sebastian Conran Associates in 2009 and has since designed and developed hundreds of successful products from concept through to consumer.
-More recently he has co-founded product design consultancy Farrah & Pearce.
-His work is interdisciplinary with projects ranging from product and branding design to transport, furniture, lighting and sculpture.
+Tom spent time working at some of London’s top design studios before co-founding Sebastian Conran Associates in 2009.
+He has since designed and developed hundreds of commercially successful products from concept through to consumer.
+His work is interdisciplinary with projects ranging from product and branding design to furniture, transport, lighting and sculpture.
 His products have been exhibited at both the Design Museum in London and the Design Museum in Ghent, and his work has received numerous international awards including multiple RedDot Design Awards, a Good Design Award, German Design Award and several Design Guild Marks.
-Tom has a unique sense of thoughtful design and unique creativity combined with extensive and varied experience, invaluable industry insight and complex technical knowledge.
+He has a unique sense of thoughtful design and creativity combined with extensive and varied experience, invaluable industry insight and complex technical knowledge.

 Linzi Coppick